neurologic/Neurophysiology-Lab/howto/exponential-decay.md

 "Cable Theory", was originally developed in the 1800's when engineers were trying to understand signal transmission across long distance telegraph lines.
 Neuroscientists then applied this theory to neurons in the early 20th century.

-Imagine a neuron with an infinitely high length constant and an infinitely low time constant.
+Imagine a neuron with an infinitely high length constant.
 A voltage change anywhere in the neuron would instantly change the voltage everywhere else in the neuron.
 No such neuron exists.

 Voltage propagation along a neuron membrane has a finite travel *distance*. **Active** (voltage-sensitive) ion conductances *fight* this decay by regenerating a trans-membrane voltage wherever they are activated (ie. an *action potential*).
 However, action potential propogation has a finite *speed*.
 Each time an ion channel needs to open to recharge the action potential, this delays the propagation of the action potential by approximately 1 ms. And the time constant of the membrane effects how quickly any patch of membrane will *charge*.
 Additionally, the smaller your length constant is, the more you have to regenerate the action potential by having ion channels open along the length of the axon.